WHT-RBT/SQL-Employee-Challenge/README.md

 >
 > - SOURCE seeds.sql
 >
-> Now initiate the application with the following command:
+> Now initiate the application with the following command to start your employee tracker app:
 >
 > - node index.js
 > <br>